 Going online has proved fruitful for Meet the Artist, as demonstrated by nine talks given since March.
-[Related: See this story on events held in the spring and summer.]

 The three events that took place during fall 2020 have supported the learning outcomes of Global Cornerstone Seminar and Keystone seminar, two courses which mark the beginning and the end of a student’s progress in the Global Citizenship Program at Webster University.

 On Oct.
 1, the students from GLBC 1200: Global Cornerstone Seminar hosted a Q&A (pictured above) with Rwandan-Swiss documentary filmmaker Shyaka Kagame about his 2017 film, Bounty.
 A link to this Q&A is available here.

 On Nov.
 12, the same students had the opportunity to hear novelist and essayist Joshua Craze talk about the research he is currently undertaking in the UNHCR archive, and his thoughts about the respective roles of the historian and the novelist.
 His talk, which can be found here, was sponsored by the Swiss cultural association Embassy of Foreign Artists.